Explore the stunning gardens that surround the castle

 Hillsborough Castle's glorious gardens are bursting with colour and are a joy to explore.
 Discover ornamental grounds, peaceful woodland, meandering waterways and picturesque glens at Northern Ireland's royal residence.

-On arrival, don't forget to pick up your copy of our garden explorer map which reveals more of the garden's unique features, including the Walled Garden, Yew Tree Walk, Moss Walk, Ice House, Pinetum and the Quaker Burial Ground.
+On arrival, don't forget to pick up your copy of our Garden Explorer map which reveals more of the gardens' unique features, including the Walled Garden, Yew Tree Walk, Moss Walk, the Lake and Lady Alice's Temple.

 These special gardens are a delight to the senses throughout the seasons and offer countless places to unwind, contemplate, socialise and seek inspiration.